Christ the Redeemer ,Brazil

 Petra , Jordan

-Petra originally known as Raqmu to the Nabataeans, is a historical and archaeological site in the southern ian governorate of Ma’an that is popular for its rock-cut architecture and water conduit system.
+Petra originally known as Raqmu to the Nabataeans, is a historical and archaeological site in the southern Jordanian governorate of Ma’an that is popular for its rock-cut architecture and water conduit system.
 Another name for Petra is the Rose City because of the color of the stone out of which it is carved.

-Established as the capital city of the Arab Nabataeans possibly as early as 312 BC,it is a icon of , and also ’s most-visited tourist attraction.It located on the slope of Jebel al-Madhbah in a basin among the mountains which form the eastern flank of Arabah (Wadi Araba), the large valley running from the Dead Sea to the Gulf of Aqaba.
+Established as the capital city of the Arab Nabataeans possibly as early as 312 BC,it is a icon of Jordan, and also Jordan’s most-visited tourist attraction.It located on the slope of Jebel al-Madhbah in a basin among the mountains which form the eastern flank of Arabah (Wadi Araba), the large valley running from the Dead Sea to the Gulf of Aqaba.
 Since 1985 Petra has been a UNESCO world heritage site.

 Chichen Itza ,Mexico

-The Colosseum or Coliseum also referred as the Flavian Amphitheatre is an oval amphitheatre in the centre of the city of Rome, .
+The Colosseum or Coliseum also referred as the Flavian Amphitheatre is an oval amphitheatre in the centre of the city of Rome, Italy.
 Created of concrete and sand,it is the largest amphitheater ever created and is considered one of the greatest works of architecture and engineering ever.
 The Colosseum could hold, it is estimated, between fifty thousand and eighty thousand spectators,having an average audience of some sixty thousand; it was utilized for gladiatorial contests and public spectacles such as mock sea battles, animal hunts, executions, re-enactments of known battles, and dramas based on classical mythology.
 The building ceased to be utilized for entertainment in the early medieval era.
 It was later reused for purposes such as housing, workshops, quarters for a religious order, a fortress, a quarry, and a Christian shrine.

 Taj Mahal, India

-The Taj Mahal is a white marble mausoleum situated on the southern bank of the Yamuna River in the n city of Agra.
+The Taj Mahal is a white marble mausoleum situated on the southern bank of the Yamuna River in the Indian city of Agra.
 It was commissioned in 1632 by the Mughal emperor Shah Jahan (reigned 1628–1658) to house the tomb of his favorite wife of three, Mumtaz Mahal.
-The Taj Mahal is considered by many as the best example of Mughal architecture and is widely referred as “the jewel of Muslim art in “.
+The Taj Mahal is considered by many as the best example of Mughal architecture and is widely referred as “the jewel of Muslim art in India“.
 Designated a UNESCO world heritage site in 1983, the Taj Mahal attracts about 3 million visitors a year.
 On 7 July 2007 it was declared one of the Seven winners of new seven wonders of the world (2000–2007) initiative in Lisbon.